hex108/leetcode/NOTES.md

 ### Fast and slow pointer
 Currently, it has been used in rotating list and checking whether a chain list is a loop, e.g. Rotate List; Remove Nth Node From End Of List.

+### Dummy node
+It is useful when you might delete the head of a node list, e.g. Reverse Linked List II; Remove Duplicates From Sorted List II.

 # Specific problems

 ## Palindrome Partitioning II